Book Sachsenhausen Concentration Camp Memorial Tickets & Tours

 Why Visit the Sachsenhausen Concentration Camp Memorial

-• Unique Experience: The Sachsenhausen Memorial Museum is one of the few places in the world that portray the brutality and atrocities done by the Nazis during the World War, making it a unique experience and must-visit landmark in Germany.
+• Unique experience: The Sachsenhausen Memorial Museum is one of the few places in the world that portrays the brutality and atrocities committed by the Nazis during World War II, making it a unique experience and a must-visit landmark in Germany.

-• Learn About World War II: The museum displays a variety of artifacts, documents, photographs, and films, that show the life of people in Germany and other parts of the world during the World War.
+• Learn about World War II: The museum displays a variety of artifacts, documents, photographs, and films that show the lives of people in Germany and other parts of the world during World War II.

-• Pay Your Respect to the Departed: Visit the site of the commemoration of the victims of Sachsenhausen Concentration Camp who were brutally tortured and experimented on.
+• Pay your respect to the departed: Visit the site of the commemoration of the victims of the Sachsenhausen Concentration Camp, who were brutally tortured and experimented on.

 Sachsenhausen Concentration Camp Memorial Guided Tour Tickets

-What is the Best Way to Buy Sachsenhausen Concentration Camp Tickets?
-Book Online!
+What is the best way to buy Sachsenhausen Concentration Camp tickets?

 The Sachsenhausen Concentration Camp was a Nazi labor camp in Oranienburg, Germany, used from 1936 until April 1945.
 When you visit Sachsenhausen, you get a glimpse of how a class of people was brutally tortured and exterminated.
 The memorial is well-known and often sees visitors throughout the year.
 Book your tickets in advance to ensure you do not have to spend hours waiting in long lines to enter the memorial.